 Here is a little formula that I use:

 If your bag costs $200 and you fly 4 times per year and you expect the bag will last 5 years you will take 20 trips with this bag.
 Hence $200/20 = $10.
-Your carry on will cost you $10 per trip.
+Your bag will cost you $10 per trip.

 My advice is to go no higher than $10 per trip.
 Don't buy a $500 carry on if you only travel once or twice per year, you just don't need it.

-Don't plan to have a carry on bag that you will use for for life.
+Don't plan to have a cabin bag that you will use for for life.
 The rules change too frequently.
 Something that is a good size today might not qualify in a year or two and your requirements might change.